callahanchris/callahanchris.github.io/source/_posts/2014-07-17-five-useful-ruby-array-methods.markdown

 ### `Array#sample`

 `sample` is a convenient way to randomly select one or more elements from an array.
 If you do not pass an argument to `sample`, it will return one object from the array.
-If you pass a number as an argument to `sample`, it will return an array of that length.
+If you pass a number as an argument to `sample`, it will return an array including the number of elements specified.

 ```ruby
 %w{ cat dog pig pigeon dolphin walrus }.sample